- Normal precautions

 - For land and sea travel, passengers must show a vaccine card (minimum first dose) and a negative RT-PCR test taken within the minimum 3x24 hours before departure or negative rapid antigen test taken 1x24 hours before departure.

 - Provisions for showing a vaccine card are excluded for travellers under 12 years old, and those with special health conditions or co-morbid diseases.

 Safety and security

-There’s a high threat from terrorism in Indonesia.
+There is a high threat of terrorism in Indonesia.
 Terrorist groups continue to plan attacks and have the capacity and intent to carry out these attacks at any time and anywhere in the country.
 Attacks could be indiscriminate, including in places where large groups of people gather or which are known to be frequented by expatriates and foreign travellers: beach resorts, bars and restaurants, hotels and shopping malls hosting major international brand outlets, tourist attractions, places of worship, ferry terminals and airports.
 Attacks may also target Indonesian Government and law enforcement interests.

 You should always take sensible precautions while you’re in Indonesia: